Nike Roshe Sneakers

 Nike Roshe Waffle Racer NM

-Rarely does Nike deviate away from the Nike Roshe One silhouette when adding iterations to its Nike Roshe sneakers lineup, yet, it hasn’t been unheard of, and it can be seen with the Nike Roshe Waffle Racer NM.
+Rarely does Nike deviate away from the Nike Roshe One silhouette when adding iterations to its Nike Roshe shoes lineup, yet, it hasn’t been unheard of, and it can be seen with the Nike Roshe Waffle Racer NM.
 This sneaker mixes the design of the Nike Waffle Racer and the Nike Roshe One to come up with the perfect blend of retro classic and modernity.
 Here are some things that one should take note of when it comes to getting the Nike Roshe Waffle Racer NM:

 - The shoes upper is made of lightweight nylon and suede.